-Vauxhall Insignia Grand Sport hatchback - Interior & comfort
+Vauxhall Insignia hatchback (2017-2022) - Interior & comfort

-Vauxhall Insignia Grand Sport dashboard
+Vauxhall Insignia dashboard

 Aesthetic gripes aside, everything works really well in the Insignia.
 The seats are exceedingly comfortable, the ergonomics are spot-on, a sense of solidity abounds and there’s barely a single piece of scratchy plastic in sight (or touch).
 Vauxhall’s focus on quality is clear to see, and buyers are likely to find it most welcome.
 Few will complain about the lower, more comfortable driving position, either.